Unsolved Case Files Canada

 Unsupported Browser!
 This website will offer limited functionality in this browser.
-We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.
+We only support the recent versions of major browsers like Chrome, Edge, Firefox, Opera, Safari, and Brave.

 UCF #104200230

-Mysterious Disappearance of Toronto theatre owner Ambrose Small
+Mysterious disappearance of Toronto theatre owner Ambrose Small

 Ambrose Small